Class AudioCue

 is set, along with the data source.

-is either open or closed.
+An AudioCue is either open or closed.
 Upon opening, an

 output line is obtained from the system.
 That line will either be

-held directly by the AudioCue
+held directly by the AudioCue or provided indirectly by an

-, in which case 'opening' refers to the act
+AudioMixer, in which case 'opening' refers to the act

-of registering as an AudioMixerTrack
+of registering as an AudioMixerTrack with an

-.
-Upon closing, the AudioCue
+AudioMixer.
+Upon closing, the AudioCue releases the

-system audio line, or if registered with an AudioMixer
+system audio line, or if registered with an AudioMixer,

 unregisters.
 Opening and closing events are broadcast to registered